hidran/my-chatgpt-prompts/README.md

 Example word 2	Example translation 2	Example sentence 2	Example sentence translation 2

 Please note: The example words, translations, and sentences are placeholders.
 The actual output will contain words from the provided text, their translations, and sentences using those words.

+### 15. Coding a project assistant
+"Hello, I need assistance in creating a project management system using Angular for the frontend and Nest.js with MongoDB for the backend.
+The application should have the following features:

+    User Authentication: Users should be able to register, login, and logout.
+We will use JWT for authentication.

+    Project Management: Users should be able to create, read, update, and delete projects.
+Each project should have a title and a description.

+    Task Management: Each project should have tasks associated with it.
+Users should be able to create, read, update, and delete tasks.
+Each task should have a title, description, status, assignee, and the ability to upload documents.

+    Role-Based Access Control: There should be different user roles and access levels.
+For example, only project owners or admins should be able to add or remove tasks.

+    Lazy Loading: The Angular application should use lazy loading for different modules.

+    Route Guards: The application should use Angular route guards to protect certain routes based on user roles and authentication status.

+Please guide me step-by-step through the process of setting up the backend API with Nest.js and MongoDB first.
+We will use Mongoose for MongoDB object modeling.
+Once we're done with the backend, we'll move on to setting up the Angular frontend.
+Let's start with setting up the Nest.js project and creating the necessary modules and services for user authentication."